 \subsection{Formulation of Shenfeld-van Handel's conjecture}

-In this part, we formulate our conjectural picture on the numerical characterization of two dimensional classes given by the complete intersection of nef classes, somehow refining Shenfeld-van Handel's open proposal.
+In this part, we formulate our conjectural picture on the numerical characterization of two-dimensional classes given by complete intersections of nef classes, refining the open proposal of Shenfeld and van Handel.

-Before going on, we first introduce several notations and conventions that will be frequently used in the sequel.
+Before proceeding, we first introduce several notations and conventions that will be frequently used in the sequel.